What the Hell Happened to Volusion? Complaints, Issues, Negative Reviews, Bankruptcy and Chapter 11

 With so many websites, social media pages, and comments with complaints all over the web, it’s impossible for these to go unnoticed by Volusion executives.

-As I said earlier, we personally reached out to them addressing specific concerns.
+As I said earlier, we personally reached out to them to address specific concerns.
 All we got in return was a generic response.

 This means that they are choosing to ignore customer complaints, as opposed to making the necessary adjustments.